elashrry/notion2memrise/README.md

 3. Clone this repository
 4. Follow the [requirements](#requirements) section below
+5. Change the constants in `src/constants`.
-5. Run `python notion2memrise.py` from the root directory.
+6. Run `python notion2memrise.py` from the root directory.

 # How does it work
 ### Notion